The Mazot or Raccard

 The mazot always had only one entrance door and was not intended for habitation.

-In many villages and hamlets, the mazot have been preserved in good or less good condition.
+In many villages and hamlets, the mazot has been preserved in good or less good condition.

 Nowadays, they often have a tourist, cultural or social purpose.